samster395/samster395.github.io/_posts/2024-2-4-3D-Printer-Waste-Recycling.md

 ---
 layout: post
-title: 3D Printer Waste Recycling
+title: 3D Printer Waste Recycling - Updated 28/2/24
 ---

 Finally a use for all that waste!